ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/mesh/thread_intro.md

 In addition the Nanostack API allows you to define the Full end device (FED) device type.

 In most cases, the REED, MED and SED configurations are enough to build a network.
-You can configure the SED device to use sleep mode, in which case the radio is switched off between the polling times.
-To take the full advantage of the SED configuration, the application developer must implement the sleep procedures in the device.

 For an end device or a router example, see [mesh minimal example](https://github.com/ARMmbed/mbed-os-example-mesh-minimal).